-This report updates a 2012 USPSTF review on prenatal screening for HIV infection.^{1,2} Evidence reviewed for this update is summarized in Table 4.
+This report updates a 2012 USPSTF review on prenatal screening for HIV infection.
+Evidence reviewed for this update is summarized in Table 4.
 As in the 2012 USPSTF review, we found no direct evidence on effects of prenatal screening versus no screening on risk of mother-to-child HIV transmission or maternal or infant clinical outcomes.
-We also identified no study on the yield of repeat prenatal screening versus one-time screening or different frequencies of screening for HIV in pregnancy.
-Although three studies conducted in the United States or the United Kingdom identified no cases of HIV infection among women who were rescreened for HIV during the third trimester of pregnancy,41-43 results were difficult to interpret because the HIV risk of women who underwent rescreening was unclear, and not all women underwent rescreening depends on HIV infection incidence during pregnancy.
-In addition, detecting HIV acquired during pregnancy may be important because some data suggest that acquisition of HIV during pregnancy is associated with markedly higher risk of mother-to-child transmission than HIV acquired prior to pregnancy.100
+We also identified no studies on the yield of repeat prenatal screening versus one-time screening or different frequencies of screening for HIV in pregnancy.
+Although three studies conducted in the United States or the United Kingdom identified no cases of HIV infection among women who were rescreened for HIV during the third trimester of pregnancy, 115-117 results were difficult to interpret because the HIV risk of women who underwent rescreening was unclear, and not all women underwent rescreening.
+As discussed in the prior USPSTF report, the yield of repeat prenatal screening depends on HIV infection incidence during pregnancy.
+In addition, detecting HIV acquired during pregnancy may be important because some data suggest markedly higher risk of mother-to-child transmission compared with HIV acquired prior to pregnancy.

-New evidence identified for this update45-48 confirm findings from the 2012 USPSTF review that full-course combination ART is highly effective at reducing the risk of mother-to-child transmission, with some cohort studies reporting rates of mother-to-child transmission of less than 1 percent when started early in pregnancy.^{45,48} Cohort studies and RCTs also found that combination therapy started in the second or third trimester are effective at reducing the risk of mother-to-child transmission.
-Shorter courses of ART were not as effective as full-course regimens, but also reduce risk of mother-to-child transmission compared with no ART, supporting benefits of screening and initiation of therapy later in pregnancy.^{52,101-103}
+New evidence identified for this update51,60,61,74 confirm findings from the 2012 USPSTF review that full-course combination ART is highly effective at reducing the risk of mother-to-child transmission, with some cohort studies reporting rates of mother-to-child transmission of less than 1 percent when started early in pregnancy.
+Cohort studies and RCTs also found that combination therapy started in the second or third trimester are effective at reducing the risk of mother-to-child transmission.
+Shorter courses of ART were not as effective as full-course regimens, but also reduce risk of mother-to-child transmission compared with no ART, supporting benefits of screening and initiation of therapy later in pregnancy.44,80-82